 Destructive Test Cases

 The purpose of destructive test cases is to test what the system can handle until it breaks or “destructs”.
 Load testing and script injections are common approaches to destructive testing.
 Here are some examples of destructive testing.

 - Applying a significant load to the system which results in a failure

 - Fast-clicking in attempt to break a webpage

-By performing some of these unpredictable scenarios, you’ll determine whether or not your application handles these situations gracefully.
+By performing some of these unpredictable scenarios, you’ll determine whether or not your application can handle these situations gracefully.

-Applying These Styles Of Test Cases In Software Testing
+Applying These Test Cases Styles In Software Testing

 By considering all angles of testing and writing positive, negative, and destructive test cases, your test coverage will be greater and your product will retain a higher level of quality.